Easy Jigsaw Cutting Station For Your Workshop

 6. Slowly make the cut

-NOTE: Keep in mind the length of the jigsaw blade to not hit the underlying table.
+NOTE: Remember to consider the length of the jigsaw blade to avoid hitting the table underneath.

 Jigsaw Cutting Station | Jigsaw Crosscut Sled - using a jigsaw guide rail